-Businesses are continuously looking for new, creative ways to improve their online visibility and increase revenue in this technologically-savvy world.
+Businesses are continuously looking for new, creative ways to improve their online visibility and increase revenue in this tech-savvy world.
 The fields of marketing have experienced substantial change, with performance marketing and digital marketing leading this digital revolution.

 While both strategies have the same overarching objective of improving a brand’s digital footprint, their underlying techniques and results differ.